 Lines 335-358.
 OK.
 But please consider that that your experiments were conducted in the lab, which may not resemble exactly all conditions experienced by seeds in nature: lab may facilitate seed germination compared to what happen in the wild, where seeds may not germinate because of buried too deep, under darkness (if light sensitive) or do not receive enough water.
 Supporting this view, fled experiments conducted here show lower germination.
 I would add a few words about this.

-We agree with the reviewer comment and have added a few sentences in lines 332-335 and 370-372.
+We agree with the reviewer comment and have added sentences in lines 332-335 and 370-372.

 Line 359. “germination before winter” It surprised me the significantly higher germination occurred for fellfield species in autumn, as these places are supposed to be exposed to more frequent frost event.
 How would you explain this pattern?

-Thank you for this insightful comment, yes fellfield areas are exposed to more frequent frost events but also to higher temperatures (compared to snowbed areas) and thus promote advanced germination.
+Thank you for this insightful comment, yes fellfield areas are exposed to more frequent frost events but also to higher temperatures (compared to snowbed areas) and thus promote advanced germination if water is available.
+We need to keep in mind that our experiment provided a continuous supply of moisture for germination, as discussed in lines XXXX.
+In the field, water might not be available in early autumn because of a lack of rainfall, and this might prevent germination until temperatures have dropped under a value not suitable for germination.

 Line 364. “future climate scenario”.
 What about autumn warming?
 This is expected to increase seed germination, especially in weakly dormant seeds.

-We agree with the reviewers comment and have added a sentence to include this idea in the discussion, lines 387-389.
+We agree with the reviewers and have added a sentence to include this idea in the discussion, lines 387-389.

 Lines 416-418.
 I could not find where this conclusion come from by looking at the results.
 Which species will anticipate the germination, and which will be affected by a lack of clod stratification?
 Moreover, it is not clear which is the “climatic trend” mentioned.